-The Gulf Coast Economic Corridor Act1 (Act) established Triumph Gulf Coast, Inc. (Triumph) effective May 17, 2013, as a nonprofit corporation that is not a unit or entity of State Government to administer the funds to be used for the economic recovery, diversification, and enhancement of the areas impacted by the 2010 Deepwater Horizon oil spill.2
+The Gulf Coast Economic Corridor Act (Act) established Triumph Gulf Coast, Inc. (Triumph) effective May 17, 2013, as a nonprofit corporation that is not a unit or entity of State Government to administer the funds to be used for the economic recovery, diversification, and enhancement of the areas impacted by the 2010 Deepwater Horizon oil spill.

-State law3 specifies that 75 percent of the funds received by the State pursuant to the settlement agreement4 with the BP entities must be deposited into a trust account established by Triumph and that at least 40 percent of the funds received by the State before July 1, 2017, are to be allocated equally among the eight disproportionately affected counties (Bay, Escambia, Franklin, Gulf, Okaloosa, Santa Rosa, Wakulla, and Walton).5 State law6 further provides that Triumph administrative costs may not exceed 0.75 percent of the funds released to Triumph and that the annual salaries of employees and contracted staff may not exceed \$130,000 and associated benefits may not exceed 35 percent of salary.
+State law specifies that 75 percent of the funds received by the State pursuant to the settlement agreement with the BP entities must be deposited into a trust account established by Triumph and that at least 40 percent of the funds received by the State before July 1, 2017, are to be allocated equally among the eight disproportionately affected counties (Bay, Escambia, Franklin, Gulf, Okaloosa, Santa Rosa, Walton, and Wakulla).
+State law provides that Triumph administrative costs may not exceed 0.75 percent of the funds released to Triumph and that the annual salaries of employees and contracted staff may not exceed \$130,000 and associated benefits may not exceed 35 percent of salary.

-Triumph is authorized7 to hire or contract for all staff necessary to properly execute its powers and duties to implement the requirements of the Act.
-According to Triumph records, as of June 2019, Triumph employed an Executive Director and utilized three independent contractors to carry out Triumph's responsibilities.
-During the period July 2018 through June 2019, Triumph paid salary and benefit expenses totaling \$339,593.
+Triumph is authorized to hire or contract for all staff necessary to properly execute its powers and duties to implement the requirements of the Act.
+According to Triumph records, as of June 2020, Triumph employed an Executive Director and utilized four independent contractors to carry out Triumph's responsibilities.
+During the period July 2019 through June 2020, Triumph paid salary and benefit expenses totaling \$383,155.

-Pursuant to State law,8 Triumph is responsible for: responsibly and prudently managing all funds received; ensuring funds are used in accordance with all applicable laws, bylaws, or contractual requirements; administering the awards program created by the Act; and operating in a transparent
+Pursuant to State law, Triumph is responsible for: responsibly and prudently managing all funds received; ensuring funds are used in accordance with all applicable laws, bylaws, or contractual requirements; administering the awards program created by the Act; and operating in a transparent

-1 Chapter 2013-39, Laws of Florida.
+&lt;sup>1 Chapter 2013-39, Laws of Florida.
 Codified in Sections 288.80 and 288.8011 through 288.8018, Florida Statutes.

-2 On April 20, 2010, the oil rig Deepwater Horizon exploded in the Gulf of Mexico, resulting in an 87-day oil spill that impacted the coasts of Alabama, Florida, Louisiana, Mississippi, and Texas.
+&lt;sup>2 On April 20, 2010, the oil rig Deepwater Horizon exploded in the Gulf of Mexico, resulting in an 87-day oil spill that impacted the coasts of Alabama, Florida, Louisiana, Mississippi, and Texas.

-4 Section 288.8012(4), Florida Statutes, specifies that the settlement agreement is the agreement entitled, "Settlement Agreement Between the Gulf States and the BP Entities with Respect to Economic and Other Claims Arising from the Deepwater Horizon Incident," entered into on October 5, 2015.
+&lt;sup>4 Section 288.8012(4), Florida Statutes, specifies that the settlement agreement is the agreement entitled, "Settlement Agreement Between the Gulf States and the BP Entities with Respect to Economic and Other Claims Arising from the Deepwater Horizon Incident," entered into on October 5, 2015.

-5 Section 288.8013(2)(b)2., Florida Statutes, specifies that at least 32 percent of settlement agreement funds received after July 1, 2017, are to be allocated equally among the eight disproportionately affected counties.
+&lt;sup>5 Section 288.8013(2)(b)2., Florida Statutes, specifies that at least 32 percent of settlement agreement funds received after July 1, 2017, are to be allocated equally among the eight disproportionately affected counties.

-6 Section 288.8013(2)(d) and (3), Florida Statutes.
+&lt;sup>6 Section 288.8013(2)(d) and (3), Florida Statutes.

-8 Section 288.8016, Florida Statutes.
+&lt;sup>8 Section 288.8016, Florida Statutes.

 manner, including providing public access to information, notice of meetings, awards, and the status of projects and programs.
-State law9 requires Triumph to make awards from available funds to projects or programs that meet the priorities for economic recovery, diversification, and enhancement of the disproportionately affected counties, including projects or programs that:
+State law requires Triumph to make awards from available funds to projects or programs that meet the priorities for economic recovery, diversification, and enhancement of the disproportionately affected counties, including projects or programs that:

-- Provide ad valorem tax rate reductions. - Meet local match requirements for rural infrastructure projects.10 - Construct, expand, or maintain public infrastructure. - Establish and maintain equipment and trained personnel for local action plans to respond to disasters. - Prepare students for future occupations and careers at K-20 institutions. - Provide participants with transferable, sustainable workforce skills that are not confined to a single employer. - Promote and advertise tourism and Fresh From Florida and promote workforce and infrastructure.
+- Provide ad valorem tax rate reductions. - Meet local match requirements for rural infrastructure projects. - Construct, expand, or maintain public infrastructure. - Establish and maintain equipment and trained personnel for local action plans to respond to disasters. - Prepare students for future occupations and careers at K-20 institutions. - Provide participants with transferable, sustainable workforce skills that are not confined to a single employer. - Promote and advertise tourism and Fresh From Florida and promote workforce and infrastructure.